TanStack/table/docs/api/useRowSelect.md

 - `isSelected: Bool`
   - Will be `true` if the row is currently selected
+- `isSomeSelected: Bool`
+  - Will be `true` if the row has subRows and at least one of them is currently selected
 - `toggleRowSelected: Function(?set)`
   - Use this function to toggle this row's selected state.
   - Optionally pass `true` or `false` to set it to that state